patfada2/pumpcontroller/README.md

 see https://randomnerdtutorials.com/esp32-ota-elegantota-arduino/

 I cant get the OTA upload to the webfiles working - cant make a valid littlefs bin.

-Have installed mklittlefs.
+Have installed mklittlefs:

-No joy - may need to fix the block size etc?
+  mklittlefs -c ./data -d 5  -s 2072576 -b 8192 data.bin

+it creates the bin and it will upload, but it doesnt work - no index.html

 ##NTP